About the program

 - You see the opportunity for using business and leadership skills to shape and influence

 - Want to be part of the next generation of responsible decision makers and leaders

 - See the unlimited potential for businesses to create positive ethical and sustainable impact

-We are looking for 40 Year 11 students to be selected to participate in our December camp.
+We are looking for 40 Year 9 and 11 students to be selected to participate in our camps.
 If successful, you’ll have the opportunity to remain in the program through Year 12.

 Activities delivered as part of the camp include: